 The Conservative ETF may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 If transaction costs are involved, a higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Conservative ETF shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Conservative ETF's performance.
-During the most recent fiscal year, the portfolio turnover rate of the FundX Conservative Upgrader Fund (the "Predecessor Fund"), a mutual fund series of FundX Investment Trust (the "Trust") that was reorganized into the Fund was 219% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 84% of the average value of its portfolio.